 5. Vox Cambridge 50

-Vox makes one of the unique tube amps in the world.
+Vox makes one of the most unique tube amps in the world.
 And their digital amplifier Vox Cambridge 50 is as good as its big brother.
 It captures the tube vibe very well thanks to Nutube technology.
-It’s a tiny tube in the preamp section which creates this real tube amp vibe and sounds excellent and is one of the best modeling amps you can find.
+It’s a tiny tube in the preamp section that creates this real tube amp vibe and sounds excellent and is one of the best modeling amps you can find.